 There is no 'pass' or 'fail' for UCAT.
-The universities use UCAT Scores differently and set their own UCAT cut-off scores each year.
-These are the minimum UCAT scores acceptable for consideration by the university and vary from one university to another.
+Universities use UCAT Scores differently and set their own UCAT cut-off scores each year.
+These are the minimum UCAT Percentile scores acceptable for consideration by the university and vary from one university to another.
 Note, Pearson VUE cannot give information regarding UCAT or ATAR / OP cut-off scores.

 A UCAT percentile rank indicates how a candidate performed in relation to all other candidates who sat UCAT in the same year.
 Percentiles do not allow comparison between candidates who sat the test in different years.

 IMPORTANT: Candidates will not be provided with any additional information on the scoring process.
 All such information remains the property of Pearson VUE and the UCAT Consortium.
 A candidate has no right to examination of Pearson VUE's scoring processes and methodologies.

 Before you get into analysing your own UCAT scores and in turn overly criticising your own performance, you need to understand a couple of very important points: